18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Lest you think Bangkok is all street food, the city boasts Michelin-Star restaurants like R-Haan, providing fine-dine Thai style.

-If you are looking to learn about Thai cooking methods, taking a cooking class immerses you even deeper into the local culture.
+If you want to learn about Thai cooking methods, taking a cooking class immerses you even deeper into the local culture.

 Molein Oaxaca Mexico One of the best countries for foodies by Authentic Food Quest